-A Resident Impact Assessment was completed in December 2017 and found that no negative impact on equality will result from the procurement of this contract.
+A Resident Impact Assessment was completed in December 2017 and the summary is included below.
+No negative impact on equality will result from the procurement of this contract.

 6. Reason for recommendation

 6.1 It is recommended that the housing repairs, vehicle procurement proceeds through mini tenders within the TPPL Framework and in accordance with rule 2.5 of the procurement procedure.